 We’re all in this together.
 Our mission at Corison Winery is to produce world-class Cabernet Sauvignon with integrity.
 With this intention, one of our founding principles is to minimize negative impacts on the environment.

-Kronos Vineyard has been farmed sustainably for over twenty years, employing organic farming techniques, as has Sunbasket Vineyard since 2015.
+Kronos and Sunbasket Vineyards are certified organic by CCOF.
 Compost and cover crops promote flourishing soils which, in turn, nourish the vines.
 We till to manage weeds and use no synthetic pesticides.
-Organic certification is imminent!

 We employ nesting boxes in the vineyard to encourage obliging birds to take up residence.
 Bluebirds consume harmful insects, including leafhoppers and mealybugs, and Barn Owls hunt four-legged varmints.